Contributions from Grandparents, Family and Friends

-Why is it so hard to start the conversation about a college fund?
-Parents tell us they would love for the family to help.
-Grandparents say they’re waiting for their kids to ask.
+Parents tell us they’d love to get help from their family.
+Grandparents say they’re waiting for their kids to ask about 529 contributions.
 Extended family and friends have no idea what to do or how to do it.
-Somebody needs to take the reins here, and like most important things, it probably needs to be the family leader.
+Somebody needs to take the reins here and, like most important things, it probably needs to be the family leader.
 You!

 College Grads Earn More

 *Note: Data are for persons age 25 and over.
 Earnings are for full-time and salary workers.
 Based on weekly wage.
 Source: U.S. Bureau of Labor Statistics, Current Population Study, 2015